arawkins/atom-monkey/README.md

 Right click on any monkey2 file in your project tree.
 Choose Monkey from the context menu.
 You can **Set Default Target**, which will designate the chosen file as the one to pass to the compiler by default.
-You can also choose **Build Selected**, which will immediately compile the selected file.
+You can also choose **Build Selected**, which will immediately compile the selected file, and **Clear Default Target**, which will clear any target you have previously selected as the default.

 ## Keyboard Shortcuts